 In the end, I found my name in a moment of nostalgia when I was thinking of my dad.
-It was one of those jarring 'holy crap, this shit is real' moments when I realized that one of my biggest goals, to actually get to know my father, had just been torn away from me.
+It was one of those jarring 'holy crap, this shit is real' moments when I realised that one of my biggest goals, to actually get to know my father, had just been torn away from me.

 It didn't matter how, or why, or what we had to do, Stark's always get back up no matter what.
-If my father could walked out of a twelve months captivity as one of the greatest heroes of our time as one of the greatest phoenix metaphors to date, then so could it.
+If my father could walk out of a twelve months captivity as one of the greatest heroes of our time as one of the greatest phoenix metaphors to date, then so could it.

 And that was how Phoenix was born.

 Over the years, I had developed multiple key skills, skills that were found to be impressive even among the highly advanced aliens.
 Starting with that one small device, I put together without a second thought.
-I realized there was something I could do, so I took up in my grandfather's footsteps.
+I realised there was something I could do, so I took up in my grandfather's footsteps.
 I decided to make something of myself as a sort of wandering mechanic.

-Not to brag but I had a lot of potential, and not just in my mechanical skills.
+Not to brag but I had a lot of potential and not just in my mechanical skills.
 There were other things that made me promising.
-But for now I'll leave that as a surprise.
+But for now, I'll leave that as a surprise.

 So fast forward a bit and we finally reach where our story kicks up.
 Starting on the lovely planet Xandar, a place that I had become well acquainted with in my travels through the stars.
 It was a generally peaceful planet with a good economy which meant that I had a lot of clients in the area.
-In fact on that very afternoon I had a few meetings lined up.
+In fact, on that very afternoon, I had a few meetings lined up.